Nextiva Review (Updated for 2026)

 Potential Drawbacks of Nextivaโ€™s VoIP Software

 Self-serve varies by offering: Very small teams can self-sign up via Nextiva One.
-For most standard business plans, youโ€™ll complete a brief form and talk with sales to ensure you get the right features on day one.
+For many business plans, youโ€™ll fill out a brief form and may talk with sales to make sure you get the right features on day one.

 Business Communications Plans and Pricing

-Nextivaโ€™s current small-business lineup commonly shows three tiers on annual terms: Core (around $15 per user per month), Engage (around $25), and Power Suite CX (around $75).
-Month-to-month prices are higher, and features can vary by package.
-Exact pricing also depends on user count, contract length, and add-ons.
+Nextivaโ€™s small-business lineup is commonly marketed as three tiers on annual terms: Core (as low as $15 per user per month), Engage (as low as $25 per user per month), and Power Suite CX (as low as $75 per user per month).
+Month-to-month pricing is higher, and what you see on-site can vary by seat count, contract length, and add-ons.

 Budget-minded teams can also look at Nextiva Oneโ€™s self-serve plans, which start at a lower monthly rate for very small businesses.